croworc/DiceRoller/README.md

 # DiceRoller

-`DiceRoller` is a companion Android app for the **Udacity** course [Developing Android Apps in Kotlin](https://eu.udacity.com/course/developing-android-apps-with-kotlin--ud9012).
+`DiceRoller` is a companion Android app for the **Udacity** course [Developing Android Apps with Kotlin](https://eu.udacity.com/course/developing-android-apps-with-kotlin--ud9012).

 Its a really simple Android app, implemented as an Android Studio project.
 It showcases how to build a very basic Android app in Kotlin.
 The app's purpose is "to roll a dice".